My Partner Has Depression: How to Help Without Burning Out

 The daily walk with depression is a crippling one; relationships with self, family members, friends, colleagues and life in general, all become more difficult and painful.
 The depressed partner usually feels oppressed and caged in, either by self-imposed restrictions or perceived or real external limitations placed on them.

 In most cases, unresolved grief and loss is at the core of depression.
 For men, it is often the loss of a relative, job loss or loss of emotional/physical intimacy in the primary relationship.
 For women it is often the loss of a child or feeling trapped in the primary relationship.
 He or she lives in the shadow of self-condemnation, anger and frustration.
-As they over-focus on their defeats and weaknesses, causing their self-esteem to plummet, they compare themselves with others unfavourably—adding more bricks to the wall of isolation around them.
+As they over-focus on their defeats and weaknesses, causing their self-esteem to plummet, they compare themselves with others unfavorably—adding more bricks to the wall of isolation around them.
 This anger at life eventually points inwards, as prior goals seem unattainable.
 They feel pressured by most obligations, leaving them feeling ‘stuck’, struggling to make decisions, and fearful of the future.

 However, a devastating backlash of increased alienation from their spouse, self-disgust and confusion make matters worse.
 All these negative, repetitive thoughts create an avalanche of sad emotions, impacting the body.
 As depression sets in, restless sleep, reduced sex drive, impaired sexual function, appetite changes, aches and fatigue are common.
 Feeling numb and disassociated from life, it is common to hear a depressed person say things like, “I don’t know who I am anymore” and ”I don’t know what I want.”

 Some partners tell their spouse to ‘harden up’ or ‘get over it’, which only exasperates the situation.
-Ideally, if your partner has depression, you can assist them by encouraging them to see a psychologist or counsellor for therapy or a doctor for medication.
+Ideally, if your partner has depression, you can assist them by encouraging them to see a psychologist or counselor for therapy or a doctor for medication.
 Keep talking to your spouse and keep listening: avoid nasty ‘put down’ comments.

 Depression is not just ‘in the mind’, but is physical as well; be gentle and assist where you can in practical ways around the household.
 Being empathetic is important, but knowing strategies is essential.
 I have a tool that I encourage you to use.
 It’s called The Crisis Wheel.
-I talk about it in my book Are you listening: Life is Talking to You!.
+I talk about it in my book Are you listening: Life is Talking to You!

 Ask your spouse how they are doing in the following areas: